Yo-Kai Express introduces Takumi, a smart home cooking appliance – TechCrunch

 Yo-Kai Express is known for autonomous restaurant technology for venues like office campuses, malls and hotels.
-As people continue staying home because of the COVID-19 pandemic, the company is introducing a smart home cooking appliance with multiple functions.
+As people continue staying home because of the COVID-19 pandemic, however, the company is introducing a smart home cooking appliance with multiple functions.
 Called Takumi, it includes a coffee maker, high induction cooktop and a steamer for sanitizing utensils and baby bottles.
 Takumi is connected by RFID to an app with preprogrammed recipes, which also sends alert when its water container is running low.

 The company is currently presenting Takumi at CES’ Taiwan Tech Arena.